sabarieshkarthic/katomaran-hackathon/README.md

 - **CPU**: Works but slow.
 Expect ~2–3 fps with frame_skip=5.
 - **GPU (CUDA)**: Replace `onnxruntime` with `onnxruntime-gpu` in requirements.txt and set `ctx_id=0` in InsightFace.
 Expect 15–25 fps.
 - ResNet50 automatically uses CUDA if available via PyTorch.

+---
-#line “This project is a part of a hackathon run by https://katomaran.com ”
+# “This project is a part of a hackathon run by https://katomaran.com ”